9th International Congress, QEII Centre, London, UK.

 17:30 – 19:30

-A welcome drinks reception will be held in the Britten Room, The Queen Elizabeth II Conference Centre at the end of the day’s scientific sessions on Thursday 30th November.
+A welcome drinks reception will be held in the Queen Elizabeth II Conference Centre at the end of the day’s scientific sessions on Thursday 9th December.
 All registered delegates are invited to attend.
 We hope this will be a perfect opportunity to relax, catch up with old acquaintances and form new friendships.

 19:30 – 23:00